Supporting your Child

 Sometimes children will have been identified by the class teacher/SENDCo (or you will have raised your concerns) as needing some extra specialist support in school from a professional outside the school.
 This may be from outside agencies such as the Speech and Language Therapy (SALT) Service or the Occupational Therapy Service.

-In such cases you will be asked to come to a meeting to discuss your child’s progress and help plan possible ways forward.
-You will be asked to give your permission for the school to refer your child to a specialist professional e.g a Speech and Language Therapist, Occupational Therapist, Educational Psychologist or a member of the Inclusion and Achievement team.
+In such cases, you will be asked to come to a meeting to discuss your child’s progress and help plan possible ways forward.
+You will be asked to give your permission for the school to refer your child to a specialist professional e.g a Speech and Language Therapist, Occupational Therapist, Educational Psychologist or a member of the Cognition and Learning Team.
 This will help the school and yourself understand your child’s particular needs better and enable us to support them better in school.

 The specialist professional will work with your child to understand their needs and make recommendations, which may include: